FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

 <a name="configme-module"></a>
 The first thing you need is to configure the computer architecture that you want to simulate.
 All configurable aspects supported by this program are, with no exception, inside the "Configme.py" module.
 You may use any text editor to do the job.

-There are **seven** fields that will need to check out in order to everything work as you expect.
-If needed, use your text editor search system and search exactly the field name I will list immediately below to find each field.
+There are **seven** fields that we will need to check out in order to everything work as you expect.
+If needed, use your text editor search system and search exactly the field names I will list immediately below to easily find each field.
 1. **functional**\_**units:** python dictionary that holds every functional unit of the computer architecture.
 The keys are the functional unit identifier, and the values are dictionary containing both "quantity" (the number of replicas of that functional unit) and "clock_cycles" (the total clock delay necessary to a single execution in that functional unit).
-Has five types of functional units for different purposes, and a total of seven replicas.
-You can give any name to your functional unit, and any positive integer quantity and clock cycles cost.
+The default configuration, as you may see immediately below, has five types of functional units for different purposes, and a total of seven replicas.
+You can give any name to your functional unit, and any **positive integer** quantity and clock cycle costs.
 ```
         functional_units = {
                 "integer_alu" : {"quantity" : 1, "clock_cycles" : 1},